beaver-lodge/beaver/README.md

 ### Prefer smaller functions and avoid type cast in native functions (Erlang NIF)

-- In Beaver and Exotic, all native Rust/C functions shouldn't do any type cast for the arguments.
+- All native Rust/C functions shouldn't do any type cast for the arguments.
+By doing so, this will:
+  - simplify the development/debugging process because it requires less recompilation.
+  - could lead to a larger number of smaller function calls but it might have better performance considering Erlang schedulers prefer smaller functions.
-- Type correctness/safety and dispatching based on type should be done by pattern matching on the struct types of C types in Elixir.
+- Type correctness/safety and dispatching based on type should be done by pattern matching on the Elixir struct types defined for a C type.
+By doing so, this will:
+  - keep the complicity of types and dispatching in Erlang/Elixir, away from C/C++/Rust
-- This will eliminate a lot of potential bugs because incorrect types will only lead to pattern matching rather than segfault.
+  - eliminate a lot of potential bugs difficult to locate because incorrect types will only lead to pattern matching rather than segfault.
-- This should also simplify the development/debugging process because it requires less recompilation.
-- This could lead to a larger number of smaller function calls but it might have better performance considering Erlang scheduler prefer smaller functions.

 ## Is Beaver a compiler or binding to LLVM/MLIR or what?